danfuzz/samizdat/CONTRIBUTING.md

 How to contribute to this project
 =================================

-Here are some guidelines for contributing to this project.
+**Thank you in advance for your contributions!** Here are some guidelines to follow.

 - - - - -